 The castle’s park is a marvel: the courtyards have its original form, with a drawbridge in wood located on the highest level of the walls.
 In each stone, one can see the craft that went into it which speak across the centuries to today’s visitors.

 Inside, there are three floors, the rooms reveal the ancient laundry areas, the fireplaces and chimneys, the very basic hygienic facilities, and at the top of the whole, from the high ramparts, visitors have the most extraordinary view of the whole of the Valdichiana, from the lake of Chiusi and Montepulciano across to Trasimeno.
 From up there, Sarteano looks like an ancient medieval town.

 There is also a secret stairway, winding from the top floor down to the ground, which suggest the sieges the giant fortress was subjected to.
-The entry to the park is free, visits inside the castle need a ticket (you can pick up combination tickets at the Archeaological Museum).
-The schedule for visiting the castle can vary, so visitors should stop by the Pro Loco tourism office of Sarteano as you arrive in town.
+The entry to the park is free, visits inside the castle need a ticket (you can pick up combination tickets at the Archeaological Museum, see below).

 I confess that I am in love with this little town, not only because I was born and grew up here, but because of the truly remarkable stature of the castle, the town's walls and the history which invades its every nook and cranny.
 Take care that it won't happen to you, what has happened to others: they come for just a short visit and then decide to make Sarteano their home!
 I understand completely.